 Is it a necessity to get pre-employment medical?

-Pre-employment medical examination, also called pre-placement medical tests is carried out to evaluate an individual’s medical condition to look for risk factors that might restrict them from excelling at the workplace and delivering efficient performance.
+A Pre-employment medical examination, also called pre-placement tests is carried out to evaluate an individual’s medical condition to look for risk factors that might restrict them from excelling at the workplace and delivering efficient performance.

 Why should I take a pre-employment medical screening test?

 It is the responsibility of every employer to be aware of any risks that the employee might carry and take care of the same to avoid any risk to colleagues that could affect the efficiency and productivity at the workplace.